michelesr/thesis/src/ci.md

 ## Jenkins

 *Jenkins* is a open source software for Continuous Integration written in Java.
-It permits to run scheduled jobs and to schedule periodical or triggered automated build for the continuous integration.
+It permits the scheduling of periodical or triggered builds and SCM pools for Continuous Integration.

-To build and test container based applications, Jenkins container require to access a Docker daemon, and two different approach are available for the
+In order to build container based applications, Jenkins container require to access a Docker daemon, and three different approaches are available for the
 purpose:

-- grant access to the host Docker daemon inside the Jenkins container
+- grant the access to the host Docker daemon inside the Jenkins container
-- use HTTPS to talk to the Docker daemon
+- use https to communicate to the Docker daemon
 - install Docker inside the Jenkins container

-In term of security, the HTTPS based solution is the worst because expose Docker daemon on the network.
-The other two solution instead are on the same security level.
-Sharing the Docker daemon on the host allow trusted users in Jenkins to mount host volumes with write permission using Docker, while installing and running Docker inside a container require the creation of privileged container that can access all the host features including kernel specific features and device access.
-In every case, using a container for Jenkins is always better than installing Jenkins in the host system because Docker provides a layer of isolation from the system resources.
+In term of security, the https based solution is the worst because exposes Docker daemon on the network, while the other two solution are on the same security level: sharing the Docker daemon on the host allows trusted Jenkins users to exploit it in order to mount host volumes with write permission, while installing and running Docker inside a container requires the creation of privileged containers that can access all the host features including devices and kernel specific functions.
+In every case, using a container for Jenkins is always better than installing Jenkins in the host system because Docker provides a layer of isolation from the system resources, and given that Jenkins is the only process running inside the container, the only way to launch a malicious script is from a Jenkins job.
+The creation of Jenkins jobs can be restricted to trusted users from the security configuration.

-For the purpose of this project, the first solution has been adopted, because it allows the reuse of the installed and cached images in the host, reducing building and testing times.
+The first solution, consisting in the sharing of Docker daemon inside the Jenkins container has been adopted for the following reasons:

+- it doesn't require the creation of privileged containers
+- the same Docker daemon used to run Gogs and Jenkins is reused from Jenkins, avoiding overhead of running another Docker daemon
+- using the same Docker daemon increases the chances to exploit cache
+- the implementation is simple

 ![Jenkins interaction with Docker and testing environment](images/jenkins-docker.eps)